antoinehabis/torch_contour/README.md

 It can therefore be used to transform a polygon into a binary mask or distance map in a completely differentiable way.
 In particular, it can be used to transform the detection task into a segmentation task.
-The two layers have no learnable weight, so all it does is apply a function in a derivative way.
+The two layers have no learnable weight, so all it does is apply a function in a differentiable way.

 ## Input (Float):

-A polygon of size $B \times 2 \times n$ with \
+A polygon of size $B \times 2 \times N$ with \
-with $n$ the number of nodes and $B$ the batch size
+with $N$ the number of nodes and $B$ the batch size

 ## Output (Float):